Fort Worden is one of Washington State's most beloved parks, and spectacular places to visit.

 This is the Park Visitor Center (building 200) along Eisenhower Way, where you can pick up gifts or maps, or get general information.

-2. Eat a delicious meal inside an old military guardhouse.
+2. Eat a delicious meal inside an old guardhouse with jail cells!

 The guardhouse at Fort Worden.